-bio
+bio / statement

 Corey Fogel (b 1977) is a composer, drummer, and artist based in Los Angeles.
 He works across genre and medium to explore many facets of improvisation.
 He approaches sounds, textiles, collaborators, gestures, and objects as viable materials for spontaneous, strategized, time-based experimental performance, often incorporating sculpture, video, music traditions, theatricality, and ritual.